mflood/wrangle_open_street_map/database_sqlite/README.md

-# Stree Map Data
+# Loading Street Map Data into Sqlite

 ## Generate the csv files

-> first, run data.py to create the following csv files
+> first, run `../process_map.sh` to create the following csv files
 > These files should not have header rows

     ../generated_data/nodes.csv